 The rhythm section.
-Often overlooked, or all together forgotten, but none the less essential to the Jazz, Funk, Soul and Rock genres.
-Yes, it’s true, that without bass and drums, music would be nothing more than an endless void of overly flamboyant lead singers and noodling guitar players.
-Bass players and drummers hold down the groove of the song, and in some instances these players are so talented and charismatic in their own right, they themselves function as the literal engine of the band.
-For the sake of keeping this article rhythmically sound, I’ve chosen to specifically focus on the Jazz, Rock, Funk and R&B genres.
-I’ve also chosen to exclude groups, who for example feature an incredible drummer, but a mediocre bassist, and vice versa.
+Often overlooked or altogether forgotten, but nonetheless essential to the Jazz, Funk, Soul, and Rock genres.
+Yes, it’s true that without bass and drums, music would be nothing more than an endless void of overly flamboyant lead singers and noodling guitar players.
+Bass players and drummers hold down the groove of the song, and in some instances, these players are so talented and charismatic in their own right, they themselves function as the literal engine of the band.
+For the sake of keeping this article rhythmically sound, I’ve chosen to specifically focus on the Jazz, Rock, Funk, and R&B genres.
+I’ve also chosen to exclude groups, who, for example, feature an incredible drummer but a mediocre bassist, and vice versa.
 When it comes to music, balance is incredibly important, and so in an article pondering the merits of various musician’s ability to ‘groove’ balance is also key.
-The idea is to spotlight duos who truly inspired not only one another, but furthermore, inspired truly artistic and seminal art.
+The idea is to spotlight duos who truly inspired not only one another but, furthermore, inspired truly artistic and seminal art.
 With that said, let’s get started:

 5) Bill Ward & Geezer Butler